 All are welcome to attend our friendly information and resource drop in sessions.
 The service is designed to help people living with cancer and other life-limiting illnesses and their family members and carers to meet others in a similar situation over a cup of tea in a relaxed environment.

 – complementary therapies

-– a Citizens Advice Bureau advisor and a social worker for help and advice in
+– a Citizens Advice Bureau Advisor for help in relation to financial, benefits and work related advice

 Contact the Hazel Centre

 If you would like more details about any of the services running at the Hazel Centre, our telephone number is: 023 8047 5544.